11 Ways to Organize a Kitchen Without Many (or Any!) Cabinets

 Funny how something as simple as an extra shelf can make or break your storage situation.
 Stacking shelves (like the one above from The Container Store) are an easy—and inexpensive—way to create extra room inside your small cabinets without taking up any additional space.

-In addition to keeping your drawers ultra-organized, mini storage bins are a great way to forge extra storage space in a cramped kitchen (the uber-organized pantry drawer above is from I Heart Organizing).
+In addition to keeping your drawers ultra-organized, mini storage bins (like these from Bed Bath and Beyond) are a great way to forge extra storage space in a cramped kitchen (the uber-organized pantry drawer above is from I Heart Organizing).
 Stick—and stack— a few ones inside a deep drawer or pantry and store food, cutlery, and all your other small stuff; no cabinets necessary!

 Much like a rolling cart, mobile islands are a cunning approach to creating more storage space in your compact kitchen.
 On top of being portable, these multifunctional islands moonlight as cutting boards, meaning you get extra countertop space, too!